 Today, Sandoval resides in the neighborhood where she was raised.
 She lives next door to her parents, Tomas and Julia, who still live in Ana’s childhood home.

-Councilwoman Sandoval chairs two City Council committees: the Community Health & Equity Committee and the Public Safety Committee.
+Councilwoman Sandoval chairs the City Council's committee on Community Health & Equity Committee.

 The Community Heath & Equity Committee advances public health and participation, equity, conservation, climate action, and early-childhood education.
 Created by Mayor Ron Nirenberg, it is the first council committee to address public health.

-In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board, the Alamo Area Council of Government’s Board of Directors, and the San Antonio Mobility Coalition’s Executive Committee.
+In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board, the National League of Cities’ Transportation & Infrastructure Services Federal Advocacy Committee, the San Antonio Mobility Coalition’s Executive Committee, and the YWCA's Wage Equity Advisory Committee.